Eurotunnel Class 9: Background and design

 The main traction electrical system consists of: two pantographs (duplicated for redundancy) collecting a 25 kV AC supply which feeds the main transformer, with separate output windings rectified to a DC link (one per bogie) using four quadrant converters.
 The direct current drives a three-phase inverter, which powers two asynchronous three-phase induction motors.
 There are two additional output windings on the transformer for the locomotive's auxiliaries and to supply power to the train vehicles.

 The bogies were a fabricated steel design, with coil spring primary suspension.
 The traction motors and gearboxes (one per axle) were mounted to the bogie frame and connected to the wheels by a flexibly coupled quill drive.
 Traction links were connected to the bogie frame at a height of 200 mm above rail.
 The locomotive superstructure is supported on coil springs on a central swing bolster, and the centre bogie allows 200 mm of lateral movement to negotiate small-radius curves.
 Yaw dampers are also fitted.

 The locomotive superstructure is a stressed-skin monocoque design.
+Both the bogies and superstructures were fabricated by Qualter, Hall and Company of Barnsley.

-The driver's cab and exterior design of the locomotives was undertaken by DCA Design, Warwick, UK.
-Side windows in the locomotive cab are omitted to prevent 'segment flicker' caused by fast running in the tunnel, a potential distraction and cause of driver drowsiness.
-The driving position was air conditioned and pressurised, and incorporated in-cab TVM 430 signalling.
+The driver's cab and exterior design of the locomotives was undertaken by DCA Design.
+Side windows in the locomotive cab are omitted to prevent 'segment flicker' caused by fast running in the tunnel, a potential distraction and cause of operator drowsiness.
+The operator's cabin is air conditioned and pressurised for comfort.
+The locomotive uses in-cab TVM 430 signalling.
 The driving cab also incorporates train manager's facilities, including safety systems such as CCTV, alarms and communication links.
 There is a second driving position for shunting at the rear of the locomotive.

 Testing and operations

 The initial order for 40 units was reduced to 38, numbered 9001 to 9038.
 The first locomotive was completed in 1992, and two units (9003 and 9004) were tested at the Velim test track in the Czech Republic.
 Locomotive 9004 started its required 50,000-kilometre endurance test at Velim on 17 August 1993 and finished it on 23 September 1993.

 The locomotives are maintained at the Eurotunnel depot located just beside Eurotunnel Calais Terminal at Coquelles near Calais, France.

 The formal opening took place on 6 May 1994 with Queen Elizabeth II and François Mitterrand travelling on a shuttle through the tunnel.

 The 1996 Channel Tunnel fire damaged locomotive 9030 beyond repair.
+It was scrapped in 1997 at the Coquelles depot.